 The Three-Step Model was developed to deal with photoemission in practical photocathodes, and had found great success in predicting the behavior of both metals and semiconductors in the near-threshold regime that dominates practical applications.
 In this model, the process is broken into:

-Absorption and excitation
+absorption and excitation

-Transport to surface
+transport to surface

-Escape over the surface barrier
+escape over or through the surface barrier

 Step 1 accounts for loss of incident light due to reflection, and the excitation of electrons from filled states in the material valence band to excited states in the material conduction band.
 Most treatments of the model neglect momentum as a conserved quantity, reasoning that phonon scattering and the polycrystalline initial state will randomize the electron momentum state while leaving its energy largely unaffected.
 The electronic Density of States (DOS) is considered, so conservation of energy is accounted for.
 In this way, the model accounts for unproductive absorption (photons which excite electrons to conduction band states with energy below the vacuum level, so that they cannot escape).

-Step 2 accounts for loss due to the various scattering processed which occur during the transport to the surface.
+Step 2 accounts for loss due to the various scattering processes which occur during the transport to the surface.
 Here the photon absorption length is compared to the electron mean free path, to determine the fraction of electrons lost to scattering.
 For metals, the dominant scattering mechanism is electron-electron scattering, and a single scattering event is considered to be a loss mechanism.
 For semiconductors, as will be discussed in detail later, electron-electron scattering is often forbidden and other scattering mechanisms take over.

 Step 3 accounts for the direction of travel within the material as the electron approaches the surface.
 Although we often think of the work function as a limit on the energy required to escape the material, it is actually a limit on required momentum perpendicular to the material surface.
 Thus the electron direction of travel must be within a cone defined by the energy in excess of the emission threshold to escape.
-For metals, failure to meet this criteria is considered a loss mechanism, as the electron will reflect off the surface and be lost to subsequent e-e scattering.
+For metals, failure to meet this criterion is considered a loss mechanism, as the electron will reflect off the surface and be lost to subsequent e-e scattering.
 For semiconductors, a monte carlo treatment is required, as the electrons may have their direction of travel randomized again via phonon scattering.

 Each step represents a probability of photon/electron survival.
-The product of these probabilities produces an energy distribution curve (relative yield as a function of electron energy), and the integration of these EDC over all energies capable of escape provides the QE.
+The product of these probabilities produces an energy distribution curve (EDC: relative yield as a function of electron energy), and the integration of these EDCs over all energies capable of escape provides the QE.

 Comparison between metal and semi-conductor photoemission processes based on the three steps model

-Metal photocathodes are used for some low current accelerator applications, especially where prompt response time is required.
+Metal photocathodes are used for some low average current accelerator applications, especially where prompt response time is required.
 However, most new accelerator applications and virtually all photodetector applications use semiconductor cathodes.
 The reason for this is that semiconductor cathodes offer far superior quantum efficiency performance, and can be sensitive to visible or infrared radiation.
 The photoemission mechanism for both metals and semi-conductors can be described by the three step model outlined above [1].
 However, there are two fundamental differences – the extent of unproductive absorption and the type of collisions that photoexcited electrons experience during their travel to the surface.